 After I was as convinced as much as it was possible to be convinced that Donna had definitively dumped me forever, I drowned my sorrows by writing the senior play.
 I’ve always drowned my sorrows by writing stuff.
 If I had no sorrows I wouldn’t ever write diddly.
 Writing the senior play was my big claim to fame.
-The school didn’t have the money to buy the rights to a real play, so I said I’d write one.
+The high school in Michigan didn’t have the money to buy the rights to a real play, so I said I’d write one.
 I stuck in a scene about a guy who had recently had his heart utterly crushed and broken forever.
 Then I played the part of the brokenhearted guy and gave myself lots of good advice.
 Ha!
 I was the student director, too.
 I did it all.

 The play was a big success.
 I had to take a bunch of bows.
 People kept clapping.
 And all of a sudden all kinds of new chicks started coming up to me in the hallways, batting their eyelashes, bumping their breasts into my bare arms — cheerleaders, actresses, smart chicks with glasses.

 Then, right in the middle of all that, Mrs. Miller flunked my ass and I didn’t graduate.
 What chick’s going to want to mess with some guy who flunked out of high school?
 No chick, that’s what chick.
 No wonder I had a chip on my shoulder.
 I’ve still got a chip on my shoulder.
 I’ll always have a chip on my shoulder.
 Talk about completely fucking up a person’s life forever.
 Oh, well.
 My life probably would have gotten fucked up forever somehow or other anyway.